AdaptOrDie247/get-uv-logs/README.md

 2. Open USB drive in File Explorer on target host.
 3. Right click get-uv-logs.bat then click "Run as administrator".
 4. Files and info will be copied to the appropriate destination directories.

+## Notes
+- Tested using install (exe) version of UltraViewer 6.6 on Windows 10 Pro.